AndreaColinsR/Code_rhythmic_discrete/README.md

 # How to run this code:
 ## Dependencies
 This code performs jPCA and dPCA.
-The toolboxes requiered for these analyses can be downladed here:
+The toolboxes required for these analyses can be downloaded here:
 -  dPCA: [dPCA toolbox](https://github.com/machenslab/dPCA)
 -  jPCA: [dPCA toolbox](https://churchland.zuckermaninstitute.columbia.edu/content/code)